IDS6145-Fall2019/assignment1-allienizam/README.md

 * How do you plan to analyze the output of your model?
 * What ways will you visualize your data - charts, and graphs you will create?
 * What clever way will you visualize your output with a useful infographic?

+* Variables are the users and their payment status and which type of turnstile is used.
+* The data for source arrival and processing rates can be synthetic data, such as arrival with exponential(2) meaning 0.5 per minute, but more realistically at rush hours could be 100 per minute or more.
+* We will be most concerned with processing time in the system, so comparions of means will be very good to use as in T-test.
+* It would be wise to keep a simple 2D plot of the distribution of processing times per type of turnstile.
+* An infographic with the various types of turnstiles illustrated with the main pros and cons of each can be couple with basic statistics such as how many units are installed across the US and average processing time.